Which entrance should I use?

 Can we have our wedding (or other special event) at the Garden?

 Yes, the Garden is available for private rental.
 If you have never been to The Ruth Bancroft Garden, we highly recommend you visit prior to pursuing a rental.
 More information about private rentals can be found here or check in with the Garden Office after your visit.

 What is your policy on sampling pieces of plants in the Garden?

 Do not pick, pick up or move, anything.
 View and enjoy the flowers, fruits, seeds, and leaves, but leave everything for others to enjoy.
 The Garden is a research facility with many ongoing projects that must not be disturbed.
 Especially watch out for prickly pears, which may be on the Opuntia plant or on the ground.
 They are covered with tiny spines that are painful and difficult to remove from the skin.
 Taking cuttings from plants is never allowed.
-Many of our species are for sale outside the Nursery or in the Plant Sale House.
+Many of our species are for sale in our Nursery.

 Can I donate plants to the Garden?